hardcodedpassword/rflink-alt/README.md

 Alternative software for the rflink tranceiver (based on **Arduino Mega and the Aurel RTX MID 5V** "NODO shield")

 **Major goal**: increased flexibility and open source The firmware will not support the RFLink Serial protocol.
-Instead it will be a 'transparent' interface, sending received pulses to the host and the host send pulse buffers to RFLink-als to for transmission.
-This way the RFLink-alt needs know knowledge of any of the 433 protocols.
-Instead the Host can parse and assemble message.
+Instead it will be a 'transparent' interface, sending received pulses to the host and the host can send pulse buffers to RFLink-alt to be transmitted.
+By this design the RFLink-alt does not have knowledge of the various 433MHz protocols.
+It will be the responsibility of the host to parse received pulse sequences and construct pulse sequences that can be transmitted.
+Normally the host is a PC or raspberry platform that is much more capable of performing such tasks.
+This allows also easy capturing and retransmission of sequences and makes copying of remotes easy.

+The host interface is realized by the Arduino Mega its usb serial port interface.
+The commands and responses are human readable.

 ** RECEIVING: **
+When the RFLink-alt has received a valid pulse sequence it will send the pulse sequence to the host.
-RfLink-Alt -> Host  starting with "r:" are received pulses r:[number of pulses]:[pulse length],[pulse length],[pulse length],[pulse length],
+RfLink-Alt -> Host messages  starting with "r:" are received pulses: r:[number of pulses]:[pulse length],[pulse length],[pulse length],[pulse length],
 e.g.:
 "r:21:20,40,20,40,20,40,20,40,20,40,20,40,20,40,20,40,20,40,40,20,40"